tonyx/Sharpino/Sharpino.Lib/README.md

 - tests for the sample application

 __Sharpino.Sample.Kafka__
-- scripts to setup a Kafka topics corresponding to clusters of the sample application
+- scripts to setup a Kafka topics corresponding to the contexts of the sample application

 ## How to use it
 - You can run the sample application as a rest service by running the following command from Sharpino.Sample folder: